QingyaoAi/Joint-Representation-Learning-for-Top-N-Recommendation/README.md

 ### Data Preparation ###
     1. Download Amazon review datasets from http://jmcauley.ucsd.edu/data/amazon/ (e.g. In our paper, we used 5-core data).
-    2. Stem and remove stop words from the Amazon review datasets if needed (e.g. In our paper, we stem the field of “reviewText” and “summary” without stop words removal)
+    2. Stem and remove stop words from the Amazon review datasets if needed (e.g. In our paper, we stem the field of "reviewText" and "summary" without stop words removal)
         1. java -Xmx4g -jar ./jar/AmazonReviewData_preprocess.jar <jsonConfigFile> <review_file> <output_review_file>
             1. <jsonConfigFile>: A json file that specify the file path of stop words list.
 An example can be found in the root directory.
-Enter “false” if don’t want to remove stop words.
+Enter "false" if don’t want to remove stop words.
             2. <review_file>: the path for the original Amazon review data
             3. <output_review_file>: the output path for processed Amazon review data
     3. Index datasets